open-api-spex/open_api_spex/README.md

 Generate the file with: `mix myapp.openapispec spec.json`

-You can also serve the swagger through a controller:
+## Serving the API Spec from a Controller

 ```elixir
 defmodule MyApp.OpenApiSpecController do